 In January 2018, Andrew Tobin, member of the Arizona Corporation Commission (ACC), introduced the Energy Modernization Plan.
 The plan is an “update to Arizona’s energy policies to accomplish cleaner energy resources, lower prices for consumers, and greater grid security” (Arizona’s Energy Modernization Plan, 2018).
 Under the plan, Arizona would pursue 80 percent clean energy by 2050 and 3,000 megawatts (MW) of energy storage by 2030.

 One of the best ways to learn about sustainability is to go out there and see or do sustainability.
 Teaching sustainability in the classroom is a great first step, but when the kiddos get a chance to see these real-world problems and solutions in the real-world, the material tends to be engrained in them forever.

-Did you know that Earth Day was started by a senator in Wisconsin?
-Or that Earth Day was originally an American event, and only went global in 1990?
-With Earth Day just around the corner (this Saturday, April 22), I thought I’d share a little history from the Earth Day Network, as well as some activity ideas for you to participate in over the next week (and anytime!).
+With Earth Day just around the corner (this Sunday, April 22), I thought I’d share a little history of the day from the Earth Day Network, as well as some activity ideas for you to participate in over the next week (and anytime!).